Convictions after two young friends killed in machete attacks months apart

 The two boys’ murders, though not directly related, bore striking similarities and have resulted in pleas by their families to end the “senseless killings”.

-Last week, Kelyan’s mother Marie Bokassa made an appeal for authorities to do more to stop the violence, saying: “Our streets at bleeding.”
+Last week, Kelyan’s mother Marie Bokassa made an appeal for authorities to do more to stop the violence, saying: “Our streets are bleeding.”

 In the wake of Daejaun’s murder, his family released a statement in which Daejaun was described as “naturally gifted, intelligent, creative and musically talented”.